Shannon Bergeron, email@example.com

 In 2010, my patience with winter dwindled, we sold the farm (literally), and headed to warmer climes in Austin.

-I am currently the Lead Counselor at the Liberal Arts and Science Academy High School in Austin, Texas (ranked #1 high school in Texas by Niche).
+I was most recently the Lead Counselor at the Liberal Arts and Science Academy High School in Austin, Texas (ranked #1 high school in Texas by Niche).
 As a first generation student myself, I learned so much about the college going process that I want to share with others.
 I regularly present sessions to students and parents about academic and college planning.
 I have helped students (and their families) successfully find the best "fit" for their post-secondary goals for more than 16 years.
 I am a member of the American School Counselor Association, Higher Education Consultants Association, and the National Association for College Admission Counseling.

 Prior to my leap into education, I worked as a marketing associate in the music industry, and also owned an organic farm and apple orchard in Maine.
 In my spare time, I train for and run marathons.